ElBi21/Site/content/projects/_index.md

 ---
 title: Projects
 description: Sometimes I do stuff.
-Come check them out!
+Come check it out!
 showAuthor: false
 layout: "simple"
 ---

 Here you will find a list of projects that I maintain or that I built.
-You can find most of them on GitHub, by just pressing the project!
+You can find most of them on GitHub, but you can get more insights about the project itself by just pressing the button below!

 <div class="projects-list">
     {{< project id="notex" name="NoTeX" langs="LaTeX">}}